tagliala/colore/README.md

     "path": "/documents/myapp/12345/current/foo.docx"
   }

-### Request new format
+### Request new conversion

 This method will request a new conversion be performed on a document version.
 Colore will do this asynchronously and will POST to the optional callback_url when completed.

-POST /document/:app/:doc_id/:version/:filename/:format
+POST /document/:app/:doc_id/:version/:filename/:action

-Params: (suggest using multipart/form-data) version      - the version to convert (e.g. 'v001', or 'current') format       - the format to convert to (e.g. pdf) callback_url - a URL that Colore will call when the conversions are completed (optional)
+Params: (suggest using multipart/form-data) version      - the version to convert (e.g. 'v001', or 'current') action       - the conversion to perform (e.g. pdf) callback_url - a URL that Colore will call when the conversions are completed (optional)

 #### Example: